-Standoff as man in pickup near Capitol claims he has a bomb - Albert Lea Tribune
+Man surrenders after claiming to have bomb near Capitol - Albert Lea Tribune

 Fencing that had been installed around the Capitol grounds had been up for months but was taken down this summer.
 A day before thousands of pro-Trump rioters stormed the Capitol, pipe bombs were left at the headquarters of the Democratic National Committee and the Republican National Committee in Washington.
 No one has been arrested yet for placing the bombs.

 The RNC, not far away from where the truck was parked Thursday, was also evacuated over the threat.
+Officials are also jittery over a planned rally in September in D.C.

+The episode began about 9:15 a.m. when the truck drove up the sidewalk outside the library, police said.
+The driver told the responding officer that he had a bomb, and was holding what the officer believed to be a detonator.
+The truck had no license plates.

-The area was blocked off by police cars and barricades, and multiple fire trucks and ambulances were staged nearby.
+Hours into the standoff, the area remained blocked off by police cars and barricades, and multiple fire trucks and ambulances were staged nearby.
 Also responding were the District of Columbia’s Metropolitan Police, FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 The White House said it was monitoring the situation and was being briefed by law enforcement.